thenewdarling/CurseOfStrahd/Session Recaps/2021-12-28 Session 13 (mini) - Begin Day 11.md

 Jeremiah, seizing his opportunity to inflict maximum damage to our enemies, casts fireball, engulfing all three vampire spawns, the troll and [[Prince Rupert]] in deadly flames!
 The troll advances and slams his chain in a powerful line in front of him, knocking Magda prone and badly hurting her and Jeremiah.
 Magda’s Spirit Guardians are still up, a cloud of bats surrounding us, continuing to cause riot and damaging our enemies.
 She stands up, reading herself to help her companions and stabilizes [[Urwin]].
-Arlo jumps straight into the thick of it, wielding Wife Hunt fiercely and protecting [[Urwin]]’s fallen figure.
+[[Arlo]] jumps straight into the thick of it, wielding Wife Hunt fiercely and protecting [[Urwin]]’s fallen figure.
 Jeremiah finishes off one of the vampire spawns, blasting a ray of sickness at him and stealing his life force for himself, then runs behind a tombstone for cover.
 Varian runs towards [[Prince Rupert]], helping him kill another spawn, and disengages back to safety.
 The troll swings again, this time in a sweeping arch all around him, finishing off one of the vampire spawns.
-Seeing Arlo badly hurt, Magda runs towards him and cures his wounds.
-Arlo, feeling some strength return, madly hacks at the troll’s ankles, forcing him down.
-With a last blast of force, Arlo drives Wife Hunt into the troll’s head, killing him!
+Seeing [[Arlo]] badly hurt, Magda runs towards him and cures his wounds. [[Arlo]], feeling some strength return, madly hacks at the troll’s ankles, forcing him down.
+With a last blast of force, [[Arlo]] drives Wife Hunt into the troll’s head, killing him!
 With only one enemy left, Varian runs in, leaps forward and digs his dagger into the vampire spawn's back, killing him.

 No more enemies immediately pressuring them, the party runs inside the church with [[Prince Rupert]] carrying [[Urwin]].
 As we get in, [[Sasha]] slams the door behind us, securing it with a wooden beam.
 Inside, we see all the windows boarded up but can still hear the clamouring of the vampires outside. [[Prince Rupert]], [[Urwin]] and [[Sasha]] run down to the catacombs, while [[Father Lucian]] kneels in front of the altar with the bones of St. Andreal softly glowing, prying.
 Blinky stands close to him, holding some kind of device.